gonzalomarcote/phono/README.md

-# phono
+# Phono
-Personal IoT bot with arduino to get data from some sensors and API
+Personal IoT bot with arduino to get data from some sensors and API to interact with.

 ## Backend
 Python backend based in Flask - https://www.flaskapi.org/